isomerpages/moe-bendemeersec/_languages-and-humanities/Humanities/Humanities Department Overview.md

 #### **Vision**

-We aim to empower our students to see the relevance of humanities in their daily lives, their environment and the global world so as to develop them into active citizens & learners.
+<p style="text-align:justify">We aim to empower our students to see the relevance of humanities in their daily lives, their environment and the global world so as to develop them into active citizens & learners.</p>

 #### **Mission**

-A school where all students possess a genuine interest and love for the Humanities.
+<p style="text-align:justify">A school where all students possess a genuine interest and love for the Humanities.</p>

 #### **Department’s Goals**

-To appreciate the interconnectedness of our diverse experiences and to learn about our roles in society, so as to play our part as active citizens of the wider community.
+<p style="text-align:justify">To appreciate the interconnectedness of our diverse experiences and to learn about our roles in society, so as to play our part as active citizens of the wider community.</p>

 #### **Programmes**